Veterinary & phytosanitary

 Veterinary and phytosanitary handling

-When importing and exporting animal and plant products, the margin for error is small.
-Missing documents, an incorrectly completed certificate, or a missed inspection can cause a shipment to be held, rejected, or even destroyed.
-Flevo Trade Service supports veterinary and phytosanitary processes from start to finish through in-depth knowledge of regulations, practical experience in the fish and food sectors, and direct coordination with the relevant authorities.
+When importing and exporting animal and plant-based products, the margin for error is small.
+Missing documents, an incorrectly completed certificate or a missed inspection can cause a shipment to be held, rejected or even destroyed.
+Flevo Trade Service supports veterinary and phytosanitary processes from start to finish, through knowledge of regulations, practical experience in the fish and food sector and direct coordination with the authorities involved.

 Veterinary & Phytosanitary

 Veterinary documentation is mandatory for products of animal origin.
-Phytosanitary documentation applies to plant products.
-These documents demonstrate that the goods comply with the health and food safety requirements of the European Union.
+Phytosanitary documentation applies to plant-based products.
+These documents show that goods meet the health and food safety requirements of the European Union.

-When animal products are imported into the EU, they are physically inspected by NVWA veterinarians.
-This takes place upon arrival at the port or at a designated inspection point.
-Only after approval may the shipment continue to move within the European Union.
+When importing into the EU, animal products are physically inspected by NVWA veterinarians.
+This takes place upon arrival in the port or at a designated inspection point.
+Only after approval may the shipment be transported further within the European Union.

-A veterinary or phytosanitary shipment is never just about the paperwork.
-It is a process involving multiple parties.
-The documentation must match the actual contents, batch codes and labeling, country of origin, and the schedule for transport and inspection.
+A veterinary or phytosanitary shipment is never just a document.
+It is a process involving several parties.
+The documentation must match the actual contents, batch codes and labelling, country of origin, and the planning of transport and inspection.
 Errors or discrepancies become immediately visible during the physical inspection.
-That is why preparation is essential.
+That is why preparation is key.

 Strict inspection

 In practice, problems often arise from incorrect or incomplete documents from the country of origin.
-Certificates that have not been fully completed, information that does not match the goods, or labels that do not correspond with the document.
+Certificates that have not been completed in full, information that does not match the goods, or labels that do not match the document.

-That is why we prefer to review documents in advance, before they are officially issued in the country of origin.
-This allows us to identify discrepancies in time and reduce the risk of delays or additional inspections on arrival.
+That is why we prefer to check documents in advance, before they are definitively issued in the country of origin.
+This allows us to identify discrepancies in time and reduce the risk of waiting times or additional inspections on arrival.

-The workflow is designed to handle veterinary and phytosanitary processes carefully and in line with the applicable regulations.
+The work process is set up to handle veterinary and phytosanitary procedures carefully and in line with the applicable regulations.

 Requirements

-Based on the product, origin, and destination, we determine which documentation is required and which inspections can be expected.
+Based on the product, origin and destination, we determine which documentation is mandatory and which inspections can be expected.

 The required documents are prepared and checked.
-Inspections are scheduled at the appropriate inspection points and coordinated with transport and the parties involved.
+Inspections are scheduled at the correct inspection points and coordinated with transport and the parties involved.

-After physical inspection by the competent authority, the document is finalized.
-Once approval has been granted, the shipment can continue to move within the European Union.
+After the physical inspection by the competent authority, the document is finalised.
+Once approval has been granted, the shipment can be transported further within the European Union.

 Everything arranged for an error-free flow